 With good teachers and teaching, ‘sometimes it is the very people who no one imagines who do the very things people cannot imagine.’
 (A quote from the 2014 film The Imitation Game about Cambridge-trained mathematician Alan Turing (orated by Benedict Cumberbatch).
 Such an inspiring quote don’t you think?

 I have always placed a high value on quality teaching, most likely because I have had the good fortune to have studied and worked with some of the best.
 In the preceding narrative about Artefacts—the more tangible outcomes of a scholarly process of production—and throughout this website, I have chosen to also honour my teachers, mentors, friends and colleagues.
 For without them, where would this particular collection of Artefacts and my other studies be?

 In the simplest of terms, a vast array of important and interlocking post-socialist Mongolians-in-Mongolia ethnographic research narratives are now unfolding.
 And sometimes, one also has to work at the nexus of multiple institutions and their organisational orthodoxies for ‘innovation’ to not only be possible, but for it to be actualised and performed.
 Through my small but focussed multi-sited contribution I hope to shed additional light onto this highly-complex cultural (and social) anthropological field.

-© 2013-2019.
+© 2013-2024.
 CP in Mongolia.
 This post is licensed under the Creative Commons Attribution 4.0 International License.
 Documents linked from this page may be subject to other restrictions.
 Posted: 14 January 2014.
-Last updated: 26 January 2019.
+Last updated: 21October 2022.